ywatanabe1989/PyTorch-gaussian-YOLOv3-1D/README.md

 [x] 1D support

     $ python3 train.py --model_def config/yolov3_1d.cfg
-    This arguments leads to load not only the 1D model but also proper functions and data for 1D.
+    (This command line argument including "_1d" leads to load not only the 1D model but also proper functions and data for 1D.)

 [] Enabling multi-GPU support